thephpleague/climate/README.md

 ## Basic Usage

-The `out` method simply receives a string that will output on a new line.
+The `out` method simply receives a string that will output on a new line:

 ```php
 $climate = new JoeTannenbaum\CLImate\CLImate;